- What is the MTC?

 - What is the cost of membership?

 Membership dues are scaled to the size and financial realities of each member school.
 Price will not be a deterrent to membership, but the work ahead will require a continued financial commitment from each member school.
-Click here for details.
+Contact us for more details.

 - What do we get with our membership in the MTC?

-Member schools will have full access to all research, technology platforms, professional development, public relations and communications work produced by the MTC.
+Member schools will have full access to all research, technology platforms, professional development, and communications work produced by the MTC.
 Ongoing organizational and individualized program support for each school is an essential piece of the MTC mission.
-Most significantly, you will be a partner in the creation and development of a new, mastery-based model of assessment and transcript generation that can revolutionize our approach to student learning while maintaining our relationships with college admissions.
+Most significantly, you will be a partner in the creation and development of a new, mastery-based model of crediting and transcript generation that can transform student learning for the better, while maintaining our relationships with college admissions offices and other organizations.
+See our member benefits for more information.

 - Is the new Mastery Transcript built?